headwirecom/automatedscreenrecorder/README.md

 moveTo xpath some-xpath

 ```
 moves the mouse to the given location of an html page by id, name or xpath.
+If audio generation
+is turned off the mouse will move directly to the new element, otherwise it will move to the
+new location within a second to create a more realistic recording.

 ### click
 ```click <modifier> <data>```